EmblocSoft/PostgreSQL/README.md

   - To have both graphical and command CLI of PostgreSQL administration tools
 - PostgreSQL connectors provided
   - To have your database connectors ready for your other applications
-- Production Ready
+- Windows, Mac, and Linux Ready
-  - The latest PostgreSQL v15 is production ready
+  - The latest PostgreSQL v15.2.0.1 is Windows, Mac, and Linux ready

 </br>
 </br>